jwillia3/paperml/README.md

 reserved:
     -> :: = |
-    and case datatype def else endc ende endw except exception if in infixl infixr let or rec then with where
+    and case datatype def else endc ende endf endw except exception if in infixl infixr let or rec then with where

 punctuation:
     ! ( ) [ ] { } , . ; \ `